OpenSILEX/opensilex/opensilex-doc/src/main/resources/specs/new_location_model.md

 - create/update form : add a position form with a position table.
 - facility detail : add last position and position list tab.

+#### Scientific Object
+As the scientific object location is now only linked to a move, a few components has to be modified:
+- "global" create/update form : geometry field has been replaced a "location" check-box which adds a move form.
+The location can't be updated from this form (go to the position list to update it).
+- "experiment" create/update form : "isHosted" field has been removed.
+- scientific object detail : only the last position is displayed.
+Even in experiment details (linked to experiment dates).

 ### API
 The concepts of observation collection, observation and location are represented by three distinct models.
 They follow the layered architecture (BLL/DAL).